Part of the upcoming Secrets of St James's Tour.

 In 1662, Henry Jermyn, 1st Earl of St. Albans, was granted 42 acres of field north-east of St. James's Palace by King Charles II.
 Inspired by his European adventures, Jermyn designed a grand square in the fashion of continental piazzas.
 The design would go on to inspire the West End.
 He is now widely acknowledged as the 'Father of the West End'.

-The Plague (1665) and The Great Fire (1666) halted building work which eventually began in 1667.
-No less than seven Dukes and seven Earls were in residence nearby on St James's Square by the 1720's.
-Exclusive private members clubs across Pall Mall's Club Land all within walking distance.
+The Plague of 1665 and The Great Fire of 1666 halted building work which eventually began in 1667.
+Within 50 years, no less than seven Dukes and seven Earls were in residence nearby on St James's Square alone.
+Exclusive private members clubs across Pall Mall's Club Land all within walking distance, Buckingham and St James's Palaces.

 Benjamin Cole's engraved map shows the form of St James's Parish.
-Note Jermyn Street (Ger–man Street), running parallel to Pickadilly had no through access either to St James's Street or Regent Street Saint James's.
+Note Jermyn Street (Ger–man Street), running parallel to Portugal Street which turns into Pickadilly had no through access either to St James's Street nor Regent Street Saint James's.

-St James's Square intersects King and Charles Street.
-Named in honour after the ruling monarch.
+St James's Square intersects King and Charles Street, Which is named in honour after the ruling monarch.

 Entrance to Mason's Yard from Duke Street